 No, you will not be able to use the card to donate to a charity however that does not necessarily mean your receipt of the pre-paid card cannot benefit a charity.
 For example, you may want to engage with a charity and ask if there are any products that you could purchase for them using your pre-paid card or donate to the charity using your own funds and then use the card to replace those funds during your next weekly shopping trip.

-A set of Frequently Asked Questions will be placed on the departmental website in due course.
+A set of Frequently Asked Questions are available and can be accessed on the Departments website here.

 Subscribe to eNews